Temporary Contract Not Renewed: Are You Entitled to Compensation?

 • “We said it verbally”

-• “You already knew that anyway”
+• “You already knew it”

 • “It was just a side job”

-• “We'll WhatsApp on the last day”
+• “We will text on the last day”

 👉 This is often not sufficient.